awsdocs/aws-server-migration-service-user-guide/doc_source/application-migration.md

 After your servers are organized into applications and launch groups, you can specify a replication frequency, provide configuration scripts, and configure a target VPC in which to launch them\.
 When you launch an application, AWS SMS configures it based on the generated template\.

-Application migration relies on the procedures for discovering on\-premises resources described in [Getting Started with AWS Server Migration Service](SMS_setup.md)\.
+Application migration relies on the procedures for discovering on\-premises resources described in [Install the Server Migration Connector](SMS_setup.md)\.
 After you have imported a server catalog into AWS SMS using the Server Migration Connector, you can configure settings for applications, replication, and launch, as well as monitor migration status, in the **Applications** section of the AWS SMS console\.
 You can also perform these tasks using the resources for AWS SMS in the AWS SMS API, AWS CLI, or AWS SDKs\.

 You can replicate your on\-premises servers to AWS for up to 90 days per server\.
 Usage time is calculated from the time a server replication begins until you terminate the replication job\.
 After 90 days, your replication job is automatically terminated\.
 You can request an extension from AWS Support\.